scot-taylor-ibm/compare-comply/relnotes.md

 The service can process "plain" text (ASCII) files that use a monospaced font and page breaks.
 Richer text formats that include non-monospaced fonts and style attributes such as bold and italics are not yet supported.
 If you need to process an enriched text file, convert it to PDF before submitting it to the service.

 Supported image formats currently include the following.
-Scanned image files must have a resolution of at least 300 DPI.
   - BMP
   - GIF
   - JPEG